garywei944/garywei944/README.md

 |    Researcher    |  Engineer  |      Gamer       |       Hacker        |

 Hi GitHub!
 I'm **Gary**.
 I also go by the name ***ariseus*** online.
-I'm a master student at Cornell University in Computer Science.
+I'm a master's student at Cornell University in Computer Science.
+My research interests lie at the intersection of machine learning systems, theory, and AI-driven scientific advancements, where I leverage my mathematical and engineering talents to pioneer cutting-edge solutions.
+I work at [Cornell Relax ML Lab](https://relax-ml.cs.cornell.edu/) with [Prof. Chris De Sa](https://www.cs.cornell.edu/~cdesa/) on efficient machine learning algorithms and systems.
+Our work, grounded in mathematical principles, aims to expedite large-scale, high-performance machine learning systems that are efficient, parallel, and distributed in real-world settings.
+Parallel to this, I collaborate on AI-driven molecule generation with talented Ph.D. students.
 I was working at [UMass BioNLP lab](https://bio-nlp.org/) on practical medical NLP projects.
-I continue to research in Machine Learning in graduate school.

 I always depict myself as a combination of scientist and engineer.
-I studied in General Computer Science and Computational and Applied Mathematics as an undergraduate.
+I studied General Computer Science and Computational and Applied Mathematics as an undergraduate.
-I do project in Machine Learning, Full Stack websites, Serverless websites, Game programming, etc.
+I do projects in Machine Learning, Full Stack websites, Serverless websites, Game programming, etc.

-I'm a PROUD Arch Linux user, but not an extreme fundamentalist.
+I'm a PROUD Arch Linux user but I'm not an extreme fundamentalist.
-Usually I play around with all potential solutions and go for the best practice.
+Usually, I play around with all potential solutions and go for the best practice.
 I write compatible command line scripts.
 I care about writing well-structured high-performance reproducible machine